neo-ai/neo-ai-dlr/doc/tensorrt.rst

 Using TensorRT enables Neo compiled models to obtain the best possible performance on NVIDIA GPUs.
 The first inference after loading the model may take a few minutes while TensorRT builds the inference engine(s).
 After the engines are built, any further inference calls will be fast.
-To avoid the time consuming engine build each time the model is loaded, please see the :ref:`Caching TensorRT Engines` option.

 *****************************